apache/incubator-weex-site/source/references/components/slider.md

 - `interval`: &lt;number&gt; millisecond.
 This value determines time interval for each page displayed in slider.
 - `index`: <number> .
 This value determines the  index of current shown slide.
 The default value is `0`.
 - `offset-x-accuracy {float}`：set the scroll event trigger precision, precision value represents the rolling distance of a page width ratio.
+- `show-indicators {boolean}`：set whether to display indicator
+- `infinite {boolean}`：set whether the page in the slider can be scrolled
+- `scrollable {boolean}`：set whether slider pages can be switched by sliding gestures
+- `keep-index {boolean}`：set whether to maintain the index of the page after the data changes

 ## Styles